 Sewer systems have been around in one form or another for thousands of years.
 As technology advanced, pipeline materials have changed, improving durability and functionality.
-With all the developments over time, most utilities have to contend with multiple pipeline materials, each of which has different maintenance concerns and a different lifespan.
+With all these developments over time, most utilities have to contend with multiple pipeline materials, each of which have different maintenance concerns and a different lifespan.

 Materials in the 1800s